phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/backend-architecture.md

 empowers them—no matter their technical domain—to deliver experiments 100 times faster, challenge every old estimate, and prove (not just claim) their impact.
 When a PM proposes a new feature, recalibration logs an instant, defensible velocity target.
-If innovation “theater” is detected, leadership receives targeted alerts, not vague reports.
+If innovation "theater" is detected, leadership receives targeted alerts, not vague reports.
 Every action, every outcome, every decision is transparently logged and auditable—enabling compliance, accountability, and a bias for real